 We begin and end our mission statement with the same idea because this is what we live for – to glorify God.
-We believe that this statement ties everything together and is the ultimate reason for our existence (Rom.
+We believe this statement ties everything together and is the ultimate reason for our existence (Rom.
 11:36, Rev. 4:11, 1 Co.
 6:19-20).
 We believe in fighting for something bigger than ourselves and laying down our lives for the sake of the glory of God.
-We believe that God has actually given us the ability to push back darkness in our city, our nation, and this world, and desire the light of Christ to shine on all things.
+We believe that God has given us the ability to push back darkness in our city, our nation, and this world and desire the light of Christ to shine on all things.

 TO PLANT 100 CHURCHES NATIONALLY IN THE FIRST 50 YEARS OF BEING A CHURCH!

 We are trusting God to help us plant 100 churches in 50 years.
 Within this “grand vision,” there are also several smaller visions we hope to fulfill as a church family.
 We aim to be a resourcing church, blessing individuals, churches, and organizations around us.
 We aim to be a blessing to the community, to where if The Well were to disappear, the city would be far worse because of the impact of our presence.
 We strive to be a diverse community that foreshadows our true home, heaven.
 We seek to be a family, showing others what the church truly could be.